 SpatialOS concepts: authority and interest

 In Unreal’s single-server architecture, authority over an Actor stays with the single server; an Actor’s properties never leave the server’s memory.
-When you use multiple server-worker instances in your SpatialOS game world (known as zoning), each worker instance has access only to a part of the game world.
+When you use multiple server-worker instances in your SpatialOS game world (known as zoning - a feature that is currently in pre-alpha), each instance has access only to a part of the game world.
 This access is governed both by what the worker instance has authority over and what it has interest in.

-Every SpatialOS component on every entity in the world needs a worker instance to simulate it.
-But you don’t want more than one worker instance at a time to be able to write to a component.
-So SpatialOS uses the concept of authority, which we call “write access authority” for clarity: for any component on any entity, there is never more than one server-worker instance which has write access authority over it (that is, is able to write to it).
+Every Actor needs a worker instance to compute it.
+If your game has only one server-worker instance (which is the default for the GDK), this instance has authority over all the Actors.
+But if you’re using zoning, you must have only one worker instance at a time that is able to write to an Actor.
+So SpatialOS makes sure that for any Actor, there is never more than one server-worker instance which has authority over it (that is, is able to send updates about it).

-Because each server-worker instance has its own area of authority means that one server-worker instance can’t make updates to every entity in the world; it can make updates only to the entities in its area of authority.
-This means we need a way to allow a server-worker instance that does not have authority over an entity component to tell the server-worker instance that does have authority over that entity component to make an update to it.
-We use cross-server RPCs to do this.
+When you’re using zoning, one server-worker instance can’t make updates to every Actor in the game world; it can make updates only to the Actors in its area of authority.
+This means you need a way to allow a server-worker instance that does not have authority over an Actor to tell the server-worker instance that does have authority over that Actor to make an update to it.
+You use cross-server RPCs to do this.

 For information on how to set up authority in the GDK, see Authority.

-To carry out the computation associated with a component, a server-worker instance needs more than just write access authority over that component.
-It also needs to know the status of other components on other entities which it doesn’t have write access authority over.
+To carry out the computation associated with an Actor, a server-worker instance needs more than just authority over the Actor.
+It also needs to know about other Actors that it doesn’t have authority over, but that are relevant to the Actors that it does have authority over.

 For example, with your NPC moving around the world, it might need to behave differently depending on what’s nearby.
 A rabbit might run towards a nearby lettuce, or away from a nearby fox.
 Even if the lettuce or the fox are in a different area of authority to the rabbit, the rabbit still needs to behave correctly.

 To deal with this, a server-worker instance has interest.
-That is, it wants to read the state of entity components, even if it doesn’t have write access authority over them.
-For example, a server-worker instance might have interest in every object within a 100m radius of the components it has write access authority over.
+That is, it wants to receive updates about Actors, even if it doesn’t have authority over them.
+For example, a server-worker instance might have interest in every object within a 100m radius of the Actors it has authority over.

 Note that interest doesn’t only apply to server-workers: a client-worker instance might have interest in objects nearby, but also really big objects far away.
 It has interest in distant mountains, because it needs to render them so the player can see them as they play the game.